Ak-ko/Wb-landing-page/resources/js/components/common/README-sortable.md

 - Items must have an `id` property (number or string)
 - Items must have an `order` property (number or null)
 - Items should extend the `SortableItem` interface
+- Backend models should include proper ordering in relationships